 - (3) This can be viewed as a "trick question".
 It sows "bonds between hydrogen and oxygen within a molecule".
 Remember that hydrogen bonding is between molecules.
-So it's an intramolecular force. - 4 Convex > cohesive forces stronger than adhesive forces within the liquid liquid alass charge carriers are electron "holes", and not protons.
+So it's an intramolecular force. - 4 Convex > cohesive forces stronger than adhesive forces within the liquid and the liquid and the glass charge carriers are electron "holes", and not protons.